ProjectOpenSea/opensea-js/README.md

 ### Buying Items

-To buy an item , you need to **fulfill a sell order**.
+To buy an item, you need to **fulfill a sell order**.
 To do that, it's just one call:

 ```JavaScript
 const order = await openseaSDK.api.getOrder({ side: "ask", ... })